 The most critical metric of successful order fulfillment is delivering the correct product and the right amount, each and every time.
 Orders with the wrong products affect the likelihood of a repeat purchase and the cost of issuing a return is a huge profit drainer.
 With a staggering 23% of returns due to incorrect items, focus on delivering with 100% order accuracy.

 Successful fulfillment includes successful returns.
 A well-executed return can instill trust and create a loyal customer, while a poor customer returns experience can cost you repeat business.
 When a return is due to sending out an incorrect shipment, it is your second chance to prove yourself to a customer– don’t let the customer down!
 Returns should be easy and quick for your customers to initiate and for your team to process.

-Routinely evaluating these key fulfillment metrics can prevent issues and avoid delays for customer delivery.
-By improving these key order fulfillment metrics, you can ensure a positive customer experience from “click-to-ship” and promote repeat purchases.
+Routinely evaluating your fulfillment systems and these key metrics can prevent issues and avoid delays for customer delivery.
+By improving these key order fulfillment metrics, you can improve the customer experience from “click-to-ship” and promote repeat purchases.